Samir70/q-show/README.md

 ```
 // in setup:
-import { MultipleChoiceQ, dummyQs } from 'q-show'
+import { MatchQ, MultipleChoiceQ, ShortAnswerQ, dummyQs } from 'q-show'
 // those are the only things available at the moment

 // in style
 @import '../node_modules/q-show/dist/style.css'
 // or you can make your own stylesheet, maybe take a look at the source in this repo to see what needs to be accounted for
+// I don't recommend it, since the styles used are scoped to each component and there is some re-using of ids
 ```

 ## using the MultipleChoiceQ component